ec-europa/europa-component-library/src/website/src/pages/ec/components/forms/rating-field/docs/usage.md

 title: Usage
 order: 1
 ---
-The Rating field is an interactive component through which users can submit a easily quantifiable rating or feedback from on their experience with a process (e.g. waiting time, form completion, etc.), but can also be potentially used for content (e.g. media, translation quality, etc).
-Multiple sizes and/or icons are being considered.
+The Rating field is an interactive component that allows users to submit an easily quantifiable rating or feedback item from on their experience with a process (e.g. waiting time, form completion, etc.).
+It can also, potentially, be used for content - e.g. media, translation quality, etc. Multiple sizes and/or icons are being investigated.

-## Do's

-- always make sure you use a short, distinct and indicative label
+### **Do's**

+- provide a short, distinct label that clearly describes what is being rated (e.g. 'Rate your experience with this form' or 'Translation quality')
-- ensure content is contextual and specific to the rating the user is expected to give (e.g. waiting time, translation quality, etc.)
+- ensure the rating context is properly specified
-- indicate whether the input group is optional or mandatory
+- indicate whether the field is optional or mandatory
-- make use of helper text if there are further directions or hints the users may need in completing their goal
+- use helper text to add context where the rating criteria may not be self-evident
-- write specific and clear error messages, so users understand how to properly address and recover from the error

-## Don'ts

-- although possible, usage without label or helper text is not recommended, and should be restricted to cases where the rating field is used in a pre-defined context, such as part of another component

-## When to use

-- when there is a need/option for users to rate something
+- write specific error messages if validation is applied (e.g. when the field is mandatory and the user attempts to submit without rating)

+### **Don'ts**

+- avoid using the Rating Field without a label or helper text, unless embedded within another component where the context is already fully established

+### **When to use**

+- use when collecting feedback on processes or experiences (e.g. form completion, a waiting experience, a service transaction) where a simple numeric score captures the relevant signal
+- use when evaluating page or content quality (e.g. rating translation quality or the usefulness of a page), where a structured score is more actionable than a free-text response

-## When not to use
+### **When not to use**

-- do not use in cases where inputs are better being of qualitative input, use a [Text field](https://ec.europa.eu/component-library/ec/components/forms/text-field/code/) or [Text area](https://ec.europa.eu/component-library/ec/components/forms/text-area/code/) instead
+- do not use in cases where qualitative inputs are more useful - use a [Text field](https://ec.europa.eu/component-library/ec/components/forms/text-field/code/) or [Text area](https://ec.europa.eu/component-library/ec/components/forms/text-area/code/) instead